aZholtikov/zh_network/README.md

 # ESP32 ESP-IDF component for ESP-NOW based mesh network

-There are four branches - for ESP8266 RTOS SDK (esp8266), for ESP32 ESP-IDF (esp32), for ESP32 Arduino (arduino-esp32) and for ESP8266 Arduino (arduino-esp8266).
+There are two branches - for ESP8266 family and for ESP32 family.
 Please use the appropriate one.

 ## Features